 LeSar Development Consultants

 San Diego City College

-The outlook is grim for homeless children needing help in San Diego County.
+The outlook is grim for youth experiencing homelessness needing help in San Diego County.
 Recognizing a desperate situation, the San Diego County Office of Education (SDCOE) funds a drop-in center in downtown San Diego.
 Named The P.L.A.C.E.
-(Progressive Learning Alternative for Children’s Education), it is staffed with a single teacher, Sandra McBrayer, and offers an opportunity for homeless children to get off the streets and pursue an education.
+(Progressive Learning Alternative Center for Education), it is staffed with a single teacher, Sandra McBrayer, and offers an opportunity for youth experiencing homlessness to get off the streets and pursue an education.